-This problem frequently occurs due to a common consistency, a bad update, or a generic update that is not fully compatible with your printer.
+This problem frequently occurs due to a driver issue, a bad update, or a generic update that is not fully compatible with your printer.

 Follow the methods below for a series of confirmed fixes that will help you troubleshoot the issue.

 You should be able to resolve most common connection issues (including the 0x000003e3 error) by running the Printer troubleshooter and implementing the suggested fix – this is only true if a bad Windows Update does not cause the issue.

 Note: The Printer Troubleshooter application will begin checking your present printing components for any irregularities it can identify as soon as it is launched.
 The program will recommend an automated fix if an identifiable issue is found.

 For detailed instructions on how to launch the Printer Troubleshooter and apply the recommended fix, refer to the steps below:

 - Press the Windows key + R to see the Run dialog box.
 Then, to enter the Troubleshoot tab of the Settings app, put “ms-settings:troubleshoot” into the text field and hit Enter.

 - Click on Other Troubleshooters from the menu on the right-hand side once you’re within the Troubleshoot tab.

 - Click on the Printer’s Run button after you’ve reached the Other Troubleshooters menu.

 - When the initial screen appears, wait until the scan is finished.
 A screen where you may implement the suggested repair will be shown to you if a problem is found.